SecurityTokenStandard/EIP-Spec/eip/eip-x.md

 Within ERC20 the `approve` and `transferFrom` functions provide a kind of limited custodial ownership, but the token owner retains full rights to decrease the custody allowance or transferring tokens away entirely to a different address.

-In practice this means that contracts which need to be able to guarantee control must hold tokens directly and retain a second balance mapping of tokens which it has under custody.
+In practice this means that entities which need to be able to guarantee control must hold tokens directly and retain a second balance mapping of tokens to owners, for the balance it has under custody.

 This ERC aims to make this common pattern simpler as well as differentiating between custodial and beneficial ownership so that owners of tokens do not have to give up these rights (or pass them through the custodian) in order to receive e.g. dividends and vote.

+Removing the requirement for custodians (external addresses or contracts) to transfer balances to themselves in order to act as custodians also means that token issuers see a consistent "cap table" of ownership when looking at token balances (e.g. through etherscan.io).

 ## Requirements